izzydoesizzy/build-your-website/README.md

 # Step 2: Set up your workspace

-1. Open Sublime Text
+### Step 1A: Open Sublime Text
-2. Click on File/Open then open the entire folder "resumetemplate-gh-pages"
+### Step 1B: Click on File/Open then open the entire folder "resumetemplate-gh-pages"

 ![Edit](/assets/openfolder.png)

-3. Your Sublime Text should show the whole folder structure like this.
+### Step 1C: Your Sublime Text should show the whole folder structure like this.

 ![Edit](/assets/folderstructure.png)

+### Step 1D:

 # Where can you find free templates?